 Select a location which can be isolated from unauthorized personnel.
+Outdoor installations for cylinder or ton container mounted regulators are permissible provided that the ambient temperature will not fall below 35°F (2°C) for chlorine and ammonia systems; or, 40°F (5°C) for sulfur dioxide systems.
 Outdoor installations for wall mounted regulators are not recommended (especially if the gas supply system consists of two or more containers) since a sudden decrease in ambient temperature will result in the formation of condensed gas vapors (liquid chemical) in the gas supply line.
 This liquid will be swept into the manifold and if sufficient in volume to exceed the vaporizing capacity of the manifold heater, will flood the manifold and enter the regulator.

-The corrosion resistant plastics used in the construction of all regulators and meter-rate valve assemblies, regardless of the particular gas service for which they have been supplied, will soften and distort above 130°F (54°C).
+CAUTION The corrosion resistant plastics used in the construction of all regulators and meter-rate valve assemblies, regardless of the particular gas service for which they have been supplied, will soften and distort above 130°F (54°C).
 Therefore, the ambient temperature, in every instance, must never exceed this maximum allowable limit.

-If you must install outdoors, select an area which will provide natural protection for the gas supply against direct sunlight.
+For outdoor installations, select an area which will provide natural protection for the gas supply against direct sunlight.
 If this is not possible, erect an open type structure to provide this protection.
 Observe the upper and lower temperature limits.
-(Upper limit 130°F (54°C), Lower limit 40°F (5°C))